![]() |

 Depending on your chosen build system, CMake or Visual Studio, you have to take a different approach.

 In this way you build your target against the shared version of the SDK library.
-If you wish to link statically, use the library target otcsdk::static
+If you wish to link statically, use the library target otcsdk::otcsdk_static instead.

 Command CMake to generate the build files and trigger the compilation process: